Learning Outcomes

 After completion, the Protocol instructs the buyer’s solicitor to:

-- Ensure payment of Stamp Duty Land Tax (SDLT) and submission of the land transaction return.
+- Ensure payment of Stamp Duty Land Tax (SDLT) within 14 days of completion (or Land Transaction Tax in Wales) and submission of the land transaction return.

 Compulsory Registration

-In freehold transactions, compulsory registration applies where there is any disposition of a qualifying estate (e.g. sale, gift, mortgage, or lease exceeding seven years).
+In freehold transactions, compulsory registration applies where there is any disposition of a qualifying estate (e.g. sale, gift, assent by personal representatives, grant of a first legal mortgage, or a lease exceeding seven years).
 The Protocol requires the solicitor to check and comply with the Land Registration Act 2002 requirements.
+For unregistered land, failure to register within two months of a trigger renders the disposition void as regards the legal estate (subject to possible extensions by the Registrar).
+Historic roll-out of compulsion means older transactions may have escaped registration; practitioners must assess whether the title should already have been registered and, if so, require rectification before sale.

 Key Term: compulsory first registration